-A letter of intent is a formal letter that expresses your intentions to do something, such as apply for an educational program or job or make a purchase.
+A letter of intent is a formal document outlining one's intentions for a specific action, such as applying for a job or program or initiating a purchase.
 It could also be used to clarify specific points in a business transaction.
 A job candidate might send a letter of intent to a business if they wanted to work for the company, but there wasn't a specific job they were applying for.
 The candidate might submit a letter of intent along with a general application.

 The letter of intent shows interest in the other party and deals with them in a respectful and professional manner.
 It states your intentions without actually entering into an agreement regarding the business arrangement.
 When a letter of intent is used between businesses, it allows the individual parties to define their relationships and their future plans without involving lawyers and generating significant legal costs.
 Though the document isn't legally binding, it is a show of good faith.

-A letter of intent is sometimes referred to as a:
+A letter of intent is sometimes referred to as:

 - Terms sheet

 - Letter of interest

 - Assurance letter

 Here are the basic steps you should follow to write a general letter of intent that could be used to clear an intent to purchase or to plan a business arrangement:

 - Determine the Name of the Recipient.
 While there may be situations where you need to include a general greeting, like if you're sending the letter to multiple people, in most cases, it's best to send your letter of intent to a specific individual.
 This will increase the likelihood that the letter will reach the right person.